algorandfoundation/docs/docs/get-started/dapps/reach.md

 `./reach run`

 This folder contains a file called `index.main.mjs`.
-This file contains the smart contract bytecode that a machine is able to read.
+This file contains the smart contract bytecode that the blockchain is able to read.
 Additionally, `index.main.mjs` is a backend JavaScript file that contains an asynchronous function for each participant, as defined in `index.mjs`.

 You can imagine that `index.mjs` mirrors `index.main.mjs`.
 The `index.mjs` provides frontend interactivity and `index.main.mjs` enables functionality in the backend.
 For example, if a Reach program contains a participant named 'Alice' in the Reach.App, then the JavaScript backend will include a function named Alice (i.e. backend.Alice).